naomitsang1016/Capstone_StockScreener_-Pattern-Recognition-Put-Call-Ratio-News-Sentiment-/README.md

 The project was divided into three parts: pattern recognition(CNN), Put-Call-Ratio and News Sentiment Analysis(NLP).

 The data was auto collected by using yfinance library and newsapi.

+Errors have been fixed on 2023-03-10 which caused by an update in yfinance library.

 Streamlit Video Demonstration: (Currently not available because of Ta-lib installation issue for share.streamlit.io.
 The offline version is still available, please download the py file - stock_screener.py, and try it on your own computer.) https://youtu.be/ANJRw7VxH60